Wasserstein multivariate auto-regressive models for modeling distributional time series: Estimation of the regression coefficients

 \section{Estimation of the regression coefficients}

-In this section, we develop the estimators of coefficient $A$, given $T+1$ samples ${\bm \mu}_t^i, \, t = 0, 1, \dots, T$ for each feature $i = 1, \dots, N$.
-We also show the consistency result of the proposed estimator.
-Note that we assume that the measures are fully observed, instead of indirectly observed through their samples.
+In this section, we develop consistent estimators of coefficient $A$, given $T+1$ observed distributions ${\bm \mu}_t^i, \, t = 0, 1, \dots, T$ for each series $i = 1, \dots, N$.
+We assume that the distributions are fully observed, instead of indirectly observed through their samples.